vallejoj/WorkshopTemplate/LabGuide100.md

   - Create pages for displaying business data
   - Create pages for creating and editing business data

-## Required Artifacts

-- The following lab requires an Oracle Public Cloud account that will be supplied by your instructor.

 # Create an Application in Oracle Autonomous Visual Builder Cloud Service

 ### **STEP 1**: Login to your Oracle Cloud Account